Comprehensive Family Dentistry in Durham, NC

 If our dentists find a cavity in a baby tooth, we need to fill it to protect its structure until the permanent tooth is ready to emerge.
 But don't worry—Dr. Spriggs and Dr. Dolin enjoy treating children and will do everything to help them feel safe and secure.

-Dentistry for Adolescent and Teenagers
+Dentistry for Adolescent and Teenagers in the 27703 Area

 At this age, a lot of growth is taking place.
 This is the usual time to evaluate the need for orthodontics, more commonly known as braces.
 Screening for orthodontics at this age is a simple procedure.